samba-team/samba/README.md

 -------------

-There is quite a bit of documentation included with the package, including man pages, and lots of .html files with hints and useful info.
-This is also available from the webpage.
-There is a growing collection of information under docs/.
+There is quite a bit of documentation included with the package, including man pages and the wiki at https://wiki.samba.org

-A list of Samba documentation in languages other than English is available on the webpage.

-If you would like to help with the documentation, please coordinate on the samba@lists.samba.org mailing list.
-See the next section for details on subscribing to samba mailing lists.
+If you would like to help with our documentation, please contribute that improved content to the wiki, we are moving as much content there as possible.

 MAILING LIST